dmagic1304/pizza-parlor/README.md

 ## Description

 _This website was created by for purpose of demonstrating the use of Object constructors and Object.prototype.methods.
-Based on the pizza size and toppings selection, the website will return the total cost of the pizza._
+Based on the pizza size and toppings selection, the website will return the total cost of the pizza, add the pizza to the cart and display total cart price._

 ## Setup/Installation Requirements